 The energy around this large, unusual rock is real.
-Legend says that when someone is on their death bed their spirit leaves their body and paces the island until it arrives at the Leaping Place for Souls.
-It is from here that their spirit will climb upon the rock and leap into the arms of their eternal ancestors.
+Legend says that when someone is on their death bed their spirit leaves the body and paces the island until it arrives at the Leaping Place for Souls.
+It is here their spirit will climb the rock and leap into the arms of their eternal ancestors.
 At this very moment, they believe the mortal body dies.

-After hiking for about two miles you will reach a fence-like barrier with a door.
-Open the door and continue inside between the fence and the ocean.
+After hiking for two miles you will reach a fence-like barrier with a door.
+Open the door and continue between the fence and the ocean.
 From here the rock is shortly ahead.

 Ka’ena Point itself is glorious and would be the perfect site for a picnic.
-Along the path are several hidden beaches and coves where you can have everything to yourself beneath a surreal mountain backdrop.
+Along the path are several hidden beaches and coves beneath a surreal mountain backdrop.

 The prominent backdrop to Waikiki Beach, Diamond Head is the most popular state park in Hawaii.
 A 1.6-mile round-trip hike to the top of the 300,000-year-old crater offers picture-perfect views of Honolulu and the Pacific Ocean.
 If you have the ability, this is must-do on the list of things to do on Oahu.